 The College and its Facilities

 St Vincent’s Castleknock College is a fee-paying school managed by a Board of Management.
 The college prepares students for the Department of Education and Skills (DES) Junior Certificate, Transition Year Programme and Leaving Certificate state examinations.
-The college follows the curricular programmes prescribed by the DES, which may be amended from time to time.
+The college follows the subject specifications and curricular programmes prescribed by the DES, which may be amended from time to time.